Else-Studio/homepage/content/dev.md

 4. A link to your GitHub or GitLab or any public (or private) repositories that contain your projects and/or contributions.

 **Number 4 is crucial**. **Git and the ability to build an app** are our requirements to work here.
 If you need time to push or create a project, you can ping me with an email first and send me the links when you're done.
 Exposing your projects is a good thing to do, even if you end up not wanting this job.

-Send it to [kuan@hey.com](mailto:kuan@hey.com).
-I will get back to you very quickly.
-Please expect a couple of email exchanges before we start the first project.